mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 across the sector.

 There is also a community of what could be called true Belters within the system.
-Although not officially part of Glisten’s population and not counted among it, the Belters are subject to local laws while they are in–system and most are willing to comply.
+Although not officially part of Glisten's population and not counted among it, the Belters are subject to local laws while they are in–system and most are willing to comply.
 However, there are groups who routinely ignore comm–channel restrictions,